Nasdaq

 Instead of EW we could try using Common Sense , a commodity that is seldom counselled in the financial world.
 To add a little perspective we have put a little red balloon and arrow to reflect the precise time when the Maestro, Greenspan, first uttered the earthshaking concept of IRRATIONAL EXUBERANCE.
 He said a few things at the forum where he was speaking that were and are of special interest, quote; We as central bankers need not be concerned if a collapsing financial asset bubble does not threaten to impair the real economy, its production, jobs, and price stability.

 But how do they know?
 Well they do not and that has become painfully clear since.
 But for the moment we are only concerned at what level in the chart things became irrational or exuberant or both.
-It would seem that if things were that giddy already then, that things must be as or worse now.
+It would seem that if things were that giddy already then, that things must be as bad or worse now.
 And now we have Yellen who is determined never to see a bubble anywhere.

-We will go for the B-wave.
-C to follow any time between now and early March.
+We will go for the B-wave. to follow any time between now and early March.
 By the way, the bull case, is not a very good risk/reward proposition in any event!
-Nasdaq as compared to the S&P and is shown below to add just a little more exuberant perspective.
+Nasdaq as compared to the S&P and DOW is shown below to add just a little more exuberant perspective.

 Nasdaq compared